Seaweed Fest at Rest for 2016

 - We also believe that innovative Aquaculture efforts will offset *some* of these issues, but the opportunities we have been promoting are not manifesting as quickly as we hoped.
 We do not want to feed the public false hope of what is actually possible at this time.
 (Good things ARE happening, but the infrastructure is not currently in place to support the perceived opportunities and potential rapid growth in local cultivated seaweeds.)

-Holdfast...stay connected...and expect to be entertained and educated in the same diverse and delightful ways you have come to expect from the curators of Seaweed Fest!
+Holdfast...stay connected...and expect to be entertained and educated in the same diverse and delightful ways you have come to expect from the curators of Seaweed Fest.
+And if you're inspired to support, we still have a selection of super-comfy Seaweed Fest T-shirts (and totes too!).

-*** If you want to know more about safe harvesting guidelines, visit the website of the Maine Seaweed Council.
+*** If you want to know more about safe harvesting guidelines, visit the Maine Seaweed Council's site.

 Final Food for Thought